Temporary Utopia

 4. Disclosure and third-party tools

-We may disclose information to service providers that support the website and business, including booking, CRM, payment, email, analytics, automation, hosting, storage, accounting, and professional advisory providers.
+We may disclose information to service providers that support the website and business, including Vercel for hosting and analytics, Supabase for lead storage, YouTube for the embedded video, configured messaging or workflow providers for lead notifications, and booking, CRM, payment, email, automation, accounting, and professional advisory providers.
 Some providers may store or access information outside Australia.
 Where practical, we use reputable providers and take reasonable steps to protect information shared with them.

 5. Cookies, analytics, and marketing